The Cardturner: Plot summary

-One day, Trapp plays against Toni Castenada, whom he initially dislikes, as Trapp treats her as his protégée.
+One day, Trapp plays against Toni Castaneda, whom he initially dislikes, as Trapp treats her as his protégée.
 She makes numerous mistakes when they play, causing him to finish in a rare sixth place.
-Later on, when Alton tries to return from Trapp's bridge game, the car engine fails and he is forced to stop.
-As a result, Trapp chooses to buy him a new car, being good friends with the dealership owner.
+Later on, when Alton tries to return from Trapp's bridge game, his car engine fails.
+Trapp decides to buy him a new car.
 Trapp plays again with Toni, doing even worse than before, with even Alton picking up on how poorly she plays.
 Later on, however, she calls him to ask to play a game of bridge, realising he understands the game and is just choosing not to tell his uncle.

 Toni plays a game of bridge with Alton, Leslie and Cliff, who despite not taking the game seriously, instantly attempts to befriend Toni.
 He takes her to a party Alton is unable to attend to as he has to take Trapp to a sectional tournament.
 Alton develops a romantic interest towards Toni, and begins to grow suspicious of her relationship with Cliff.
 Trapp and Gloria later win the sectional tournament, and Toni calls Alton the next day to ask how it went.

 Toni organizes to play with Alton at the club later on, winning a grand slam on their first board.
 Despite this, they perform poorly against most of their contestants, until they get to one table.
 They okay against two men, both of whom constantly mock and criticise both Toni and Alton.
 However, Toni redoubles on their last hand, causing her and Alton to win that hand.
 Toni later explains that because of her schizophrenia, her grandmother, Annabel King, had told her to redouble.
 Despite this, they both finish last.

 Alton takes Trapp to the regional tournament, where he learns what happened to Annabel - many years ago, Annabel King had been the wife of wealthy senator Henry King.
 Her talent in bridge made his lack, thereof, more noticeable.
 However, Henry begins forbidding Annabel to play bridge, going as far as to domestically abuse her.
 Annabel later becomes partners with Trapp, both usually being successful.
 Trapp remarks how despite the risky play in the card, Annabel never refused to redouble.
 However, when Trapp and Annabel enter a national tournament, Annabel is taken away under the advice of Henry.
 She is later locked up in an asylum, where she dies from drinking bleach.
 Trapp and Annabel's sister, Nina, attempt to see her and file several lawsuits, though this falters.